x74353/KeyJerk-Reactions/README.md

 <BR>

 ## How to Download KeyJerk Reactions?
+### App Version
+[Click here](https://github.com/x74353/KeyJerk-Reactions/raw/main/DMG/KeyJerk%20Reactions.dmg) to download the full app's disk image.

+### Script Version
-[Click here](https://github.com/x74353/KeyJerk-Reactions/raw/main/KeyJerk%20Reactions.scpt) to download the AppleScript.
+[Click here](https://github.com/x74353/KeyJerk-Reactions/raw/main/KeyJerk%20Reactions.scpt) to download the AppleScript only.
 <BR><BR>

-## How to Use KeyJerk Reactions?
+## How to Use the KeyJerk Reactions Script?
 This script can be used in multiple ways.
 If you have an app like Keyboard Maestro, you can configure a macro to run the script when a global hot key is pressed.
 If you have a Stream Deck, you can use a plug-in to run the script when pressing a button on the Stream Deck.

 _Note: For this script (or an app that executes this script) to work, you'll need to ensure the proper Accessibility permissions are set in  → System Settings → Privacy & Security → Accessibility._
-<BR><BR>

-## Is KeyJerk Reactions Free?
-Yes, it's free.
-Please keep it that way and do not try to resell it.
-If you want to show your appreciation and give a financial gift to me, you can do so [here](http://buymeacoffee.com/x74353).
-<BR><BR>

-## Why is it named KeyJerk Reactions?
-It's a play on words with the phrase "knee-jerk reaction."
-A knee-jerk reaction is a quick, unthinking, reaction you have to something.
-"Knee" was changed to "Key" because you can use the keyboard to initiate a macOS Reaction using the script.
-Clearly, I'm very clever. 😉
 <BR><BR>

 ## Modifying the Script